Mojave, California: Mojave Airport: aviation and military use

 Following the Japanese attack on Pearl Harbor in December 1941, the U.S. Marine Corps took over the airport and expanded it into Marine Corps Auxiliary Air Station (MCAAS) Mojave.
 The two existing runways were extended and a third one added.
-Barracks were constructed to house 2,734 male and 376 female military personnel.
-Civilian employment at the base would peak at 176.
+Barracks were constructed to house 2,735 male and 376 female military personnel.
+Civilian employment at the base would peak at 178.
 The Marines would eventually spend more than $7 million on the base, which totaled 2325 acre.

 Many of the Corps' World War II aces received their gunnery training at Mojave.
 During World War II, Mojave hosted 29 aircraft squadrons, four Carrier Aircraft Service Detachments, and three Air Warning Squadrons.
-At its peak, the air station had 145 training and other aircraft.
+At its peak, the air station had 147 training and other aircraft.
 Mojave also had a 75 by 157 foot swimming pool that was used to train aviators in emergency water egress and for recreation.
 The base's 900-seat auditorium hosted several USO shows that featured Bob Hope, Frances Langford and Marilyn Maxwell.

-With the end of WWII, MCAAS was dis-established on February 7, 1946; a U.S. Navy Air Station was established the same day.
+With the end of WWII, MCAAS was decommissioned on February 7, 1946; a U.S. Navy Air Station was established the same day.
 The Navy used the airport for drone operations for less than a year, closing it on January 1, 1947.
 The base remained closed for four years until the outbreak of the Korean War.
 Mojave was reactivated as an auxiliary landing field to MCAS El Toro.
 The airport was recommissioned as a MCAAS on December 31, 1953.
 Squadrons used Mojave for ordnance training when El Toro had bad weather.
 Marine Corps reserve units were temporarily deployed to Mojave for two week periods.
 MCAAS Mojave personnel peaked at 400 military and 200 civilians during this period.

 In 1961, after the USMC transferred operations to MCAS El Centro, Kern County obtained title to the airport.
 In February 1972, the East Kern Airport District (EKAD) was formed to administer the airport; EKAD maintains the airport to this day.
 To a great extent EKAD was the brainchild of Dan Sabovich who heavily lobbied the state for the airport district's creation and ran EKAD until 2002.

 During the 1970s, Mojave Airport was served by commuter air carrier Golden West Airlines with scheduled passenger flights operated with de Havilland Canada DHC-6 Twin Otter turboprops direct to Los Angeles (LAX).